grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### The Gnat dives; assembling the devices

 At this, Hemi signaled to Shakes and he climbed back down into the bowels of the _Gnat_.
 He returned to assembling the devices he had been working on.
 He made careful calculations with his slide ruler, and noted them on his clipboard before connecting an air hose to a valve of the _Gnat's_ compressed air system, and then blowing air into the old boat bumpers he had brought from the _Prospect_.
-After each that he filled, he put a gauge on it and checked the precise pressure inside the bumper.
-When he was satisfied with each bumper's level of inflation, he sealed the bumper shut with a screw-tightened clip, and then lashed it to one of his paired explosive cylinders.
+After each bumper was filled, he put a gauge on it and checked the precise pressure inside the bumper.
+When he was satisfied with the level of inflation, he sealed the bumper shut with a screw-tightened clip, and then lashed it to one of his paired explosive cylinders.

 The resulting device was extremely crude looking, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the things he had made.